 An addition to the BHT, known as "The Lord's Prayer."
 (The painting above is "In the Wilderness" (2003), by Ron DiCianni.)

 Fifty years ago in April 1967, David Oman McKay (1873-1970), the ninth president of the LDS Church, gave a talk in the priesthood session of General Conference that was unique.
 It was entitled "Consciousness of God: Supreme Goal of Life."

-I perceive that priesthood was originally an innerexperience of Divine Power and Presence in humans, a deep Realization when they subdued their egoic psychological "natural man" self in consciousness, and perceived their real Being underneath it in Glory, beyond words.
+I perceive that priesthood was originally an inner experience of Divine Power and Presence in humans, a deep Realization when they subdued their egoic psychological "natural man" self in consciousness, and perceived their real Being underneath it in Glory, beyond words.
 I believe humans eventually organized this mystical experience, and the knowledge of it, instituting it into the "ordination" to an "office" of "priesthood," meant to indicate those who had direct experience of God.
-Those who had greater or deeper experiences of God were ordained to higher priesthoods.

 Bill Wilson, the cofounder of Alcoholics Anonymous (AA), had a spiritual awakening that involved bright light, sometimes referred to as his “hot flash” or “white light transformation.”

 Some Christians and other religious people believe that God is the author of divine law.
 I don't think this is the case.